-Phi Alpha Delta: An international law club emphasizing the promotion of intellectual and social activities of its members in order to aid in their advancement into the study of law.
+Phi Alpha Delta: PAD membership is open to any student in good standing who is interested in pre-law studies.
+PAD promotes the intellectual and social activities of its members in order to aid in their advancement into the study of law.